|

 and My Bloody Valentine.

-listening to that cut reminded me of Mazzy Star and I made a note of that
+cut reminded me of Mazzy Star and I made a note of that so reading that

-so reading that on their “influences” list justified my thinking
+on their “influences” list justified my thinking that.

 on Midnight Matinee.
 I wrote that down too – about them being sort